r0han99/Deep-Learning-Anatomy/README.md

-## Testing Idealogy of Pipeline Script
+## Pipeline Script Testing Ideology

 - MNIST : Anchores the process of establishing the comprehensive report sheet which is to be rendered on the web-page.
 - CIFAR-10 : Facilitates the process of constructing and Testing a Robust pipeline script which dynamically creates report-sheets with minimal human intervention.